ietf-wg-acme/acme/draft-ietf-acme-acme.md

 For this reason, it is RECOMMENDED that account key pairs be used for no other purpose besides ACME authentication.
 For example, the public key of an account key pair SHOULD NOT be included in a certificate.
+ACME clients MUST NOT reuse the same account key for multiple accounts.
 ACME clients and servers SHOULD verify that a CSR submitted in a finalize request does not contain a public key for any known account key pair.
 In particular, when a server receives a finalize request, it MUST verify that the public key in a CSR is not